jkaewprateep/Python-Classes-and-Inheritance-University-of-Michigan/README.md

 #### Internal functions ####

 🧸💬 Example of good method value return by internal function method, the method integration where application and class method had the same input and return and they are remarks internal methods.
 For example the ```__str__``` method, ```__init__``` method or you can create a new method definition ```__getLasttraininngweight__``` and use it by the programs. </br>
+🐑💬 ➰ Protected function methods, you can define the class inherit method by using the extending function and overwrite the function variable with the same name variable, protected from global access variables, and use ```set``` and ```get``` for variable return or use of ```message query``` method returns to protect ambiguity message communications. </br>

 #### Example of WOFPlayer class ####